 Asparagus will grow well in virtually all areas of the US and lower Canada, except where there is extreme summer heat.
 For marginal areas where the lack of reliable freezing temperatures fail to initiate a dormancy rest period, withholding water in the winter can achieve a similar effect.
 Although asparagus favors a sandy loam soil, it is quite tolerant of all but the densest clays.
-As long as drainage is good and soil moisture can be maintained during the growing season, the plants will thrive.
+As long as drainage is good and soil moisture can be maintained during the growing season, the asparagus plants will thrive.
 Asparagus should be planted in a new section of the garden that has never been cultivated.
-This will minimize soil-borne diseases that can attack the plants.
+This will minimize soil-borne diseases that can attack the plants when growing asparagus.

-Yields will be highest in full-sun sites, but asparagus will tolerate partial shade.
-The optimum pH range is 6.5 to 7.0.
+Yields will be highest in full-sun sites, but asparagus plants will also tolerate partial shade.
+The optimum pH range for growing asparagus is between 6.5 to 7.0.
 Test for pH the fall before establishing a new bed of asparagus as an average of six months is needed to raise pH.
 Pulverized limestone is the least expensive and fastest acting way to raise pH.
-A bit pricier but easier to apply and somewhat slower acting, are pelletized and granular limestone, that can be applied with spreaders.
+A bit pricier but easier to apply and somewhat slower acting, are pelletized and granular limestone that can be applied with spreaders.
 After initial application to correct pH, the rule of thumb to maintain pH is to apply 5 lbs. of lime each year for every 100 square feet of planted area.
 Where soil pH is too high, apply sulfur to correct as recommended by a soil test or at a rate of 1/4 lb. per 100 square feet each year.

 What is the History of Asparagus?